Muffin Spencer-Devlin

-Muffin Spencer-Devlin (born October 25, 1953) is an American professional golfer who played on the LPGA Tour.
+Muffin Spencer-Devlin (born October 25, 1953) is an American retired professional golfer who played on the LPGA Tour and glass artist.

 She was born in Piqua, Ohio and joined the LPGA in 1979.
-She is openly gay, and in 1996 became the first LPGA player to come out as gay.
+She is openly gay and, in 1996, became the first LPGA player to come out as gay.

 Spencer-Devlin made a cameo appearance as a member of Starfleet Medical in the feature film Star Trek Generations that was released in 1994, and made a brief appearance in "The Chute", the third episode of the 1995 series Star Trek: Voyager.

+Spencer-Devlin retired from the LPGA tour in 2001.
+She made a return to golf in 2004 and 2005.
+Since retiring from golf, Spencer-Devlin became a glassblower.

+In 2015, she was awarded the IMAGINE Award, an honor for those living and excelling with bipolar disorder.